 There is no doubt that children and balloons go together.
 From party balloons to those bought at the fairground, balloons create excitement and the thought of possessing one never fails to please.
 Bringing these flying objects into art can create the same sense of joy, even in dark places.
 A balloon brings a moment of happiness and we are attracted to that quality.

 The long, latex kind of balloon, that can be twisted and shaped to make objects is one of the most fun types.
 While they’re not really flying objects they appear in art as balloon animals and they are hilarious!
 I personally like Steve Martin’s approach in the movie Parenthood (and the squeaky noises that these particular balloons make when they’re being twisted).

 Artist Jeff Koons didn’t make balloon intestines in his art thankfully, but he did make a fantastic and unexpected balloon dog.
 Koons takes the familiar ideas of balloons and balloon animals but then presents them on a huge scale.
 If that isn’t surprising enough, we discover that the dog isn’t actually made out of balloons at all.
-Instead it is made from polished, color-coated stainless steel and it stands over three metres tall.
+Instead it is made from polished, color-coated stainless steel and it stands over 3 m tall.
 The viewer sees a light and fragile sculpture because of everything that our experience tells us about them.
 However, the reality is different and in this way, Koons challenges our expectations as Hemmert did with the Panther tank.
 One thing is certain though, Koons’ balloons will never be a flying object or art that floats away any time soon!

 If balloon animals aren’t your thing, try some balloon people instead.
 Artist Larry Moss uses balloons in his art to recreate famous artworks with results that are both really funny and also very engaging.
 Check out this inflatable version of Grant Wood’s American Gothic!